 Usage statistics for your materials are calculated and provided to you after the end of the semester to help you gauge student use of these items.

-Placing items on course reserve can involve relatively few, or very complicated copyright issues, as well as everywhere in between.
+It is important to be mindful of copyright law when placing items on course reserves.
 Here are some rules for when you should seek permissions, based upon the Guidelines for Classroom Copying (1976).

 Materials which do not usually require permissions for reproductions: